 - Himalayan Salt Licks can be used in the barn, shelter or pasture

-- Smaller licks are suitable for placing in the feed bowl for horses or ponies that eat too quickly
+- Smaller licks (Baby 2.2lb) can be hung in the stall, barn or pasture, but are also pacing in the feed bowl for horses or ponies that eat too quickly

-- Medium sized Licks can be hung in the stall, barn or pasture
+- Medium sized Licks (6.6lb) can be hung in the stall, barn or pasture

 - Himalayan Salt Licks are more resistant to rain than ordinary pressed salt licks but will deteriorate if left sitting in water

 - Rectangular block holders can be fixed as required and will fit with our 2 Kg Blocks

 - 1.6 lb licks and 30.8 lbs licks do not come with a rope

 - Restrict access to Licks in a stable if you find your horse or pony is taking too much interest : use in feed bowl instead

 If you have any concerns about your animal's health please contact your vet immediately.
 If you have any queries about using this product, or if your animal is pregnant, please contact our Helpline 1 855 261 1289 (Toll-free) or email email@example.com